SongStitch/song-stitch/README.md

 3. Add environment variables to a `.env` file in the root directory.
 The `.env.example` includes everything that the application requires.

-4. Run the application with either `docker-compose up` or `make run`.
+4. Run the application with either `make run` to run it on your machine, or `make docker-run` to run it in a container.
 This will start the application on port `8080`.

 5. Go to `localhost:8080` and enjoy!